 This massive commission constitutes arguably the most sustained interrogation of martyrdom ever produced.
 Beginning with the crucifixion of Christ and the Massacre of the Innocents, Santo Stefano’s fresco cycle takes us through a particularly disturbing history of Christianity where bodily destruction is the narrative key that sets everything in motion.

 Each fresco depicts violent scenes culled from the annals of the early church, a vertiginous panorama of blood-letting that unfolds serially around the vast circular space of the basilica.
-Helpful captions beneath each image inform us who is who in Italian and Latin text, which persecution we are gazing on and who’s body we are watching being torn apart before our eyes.
+Helpful captions beneath each image inform us who is who in Italian and Latin text, which persecution we are gazing on and whose body we are watching being torn apart before our eyes.

 With invention that even the greatest slasher directors would struggle to match, at Santo Stefano each pictorial field reveals some new and unusual atrocity.
 As the horrors continue, they somehow intensify.
 In this, the church’s most vivid fresco and perhaps one of the most striking renderings of violence ever painted, a naked man is stretched out on a butchers block, whilst a machete-wielding psychopath hacks and hacks again at his lifeless body.
 Bones protrude from his flesh, and rivers of blood gush down the wall, sanctifying the space with the sacred power of sacrificial blood.